gpedic/ex_shortuuid/README.md

 ShortUUID is a simple UUID shortener library for Elixir inspired by [shortuuid](https://github.com/skorokithakis/shortuuid).
 When used with the same alphabet it should be compatible with the python versions encoder/decoder.
-This library does not however support generating UUIDs, some of the libraries that can be used for that purpose are [Elixir UUID](https://github.com/zyro/elixir-uuid) and [Erlang UUID](https://github.com/okeuday/uuid) and also [Ecto](https://hexdocs.pm/ecto/Ecto.UUID.html).
+This library does not however support generating UUIDs, some libraries that can be used for that purpose are [Elixir UUID](https://github.com/zyro/elixir-uuid) and [Erlang UUID](https://github.com/okeuday/uuid) and also [Ecto](https://hexdocs.pm/ecto/Ecto.UUID.html).

 ## Installation